w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Ensure form elements include clearly associated labels

 Ensure that all fields have a descriptive label adjacent to the field.
 For left-to-right languages, labels are usually positioned to the left or above the field, except for checkboxes and radio buttons where they are usually to the right.
-Avoid having too much space between labels and elements.
+Avoid having too much space between labels and fields.

 {::nomarkdown}
 <%= example :start, :plural %>